-A flipped form uses everyday langauge, not legalese, to express legal terms like contract obligations or policy requirements.
+A flipped form uses everyday language, not legalese, to express legal terms like contract obligations or policy requirements.

 With a regular legal form, the drafting lawyers are the experts.
 Users of the form rely on the lawyers to translate their needs into legalese.